The importance of thickness when choosing a wool coat – CDL#85

 Let’s look at some concrete cases together.

-Hast coat
+Hast Coat

 navy blue coat

-“700g per linear meter”.
-We are good.
+"700g per linear meter".
+We're good.

-We obtain a weight between 450 and 500 g/m 2 after conversion.
+After conversion, we obtain a weight between 450 and 500 g/ m2 .

 The Initialist Coat

-gray wool coat checked shirt
+gray wool coat plaid shirt

 Should synthetics still be banned?